12 Ways to Make Your Money Stretch

 2. Buy in bulk.
 Household staples such as paper towels, toilet paper, shampoo, cleaning supplies, as well as peanut butter, dried fruits, nuts, canned goods and spices can be purchased in bulk at a much cheaper price.
 We shop at the local Amish Stores for the best deals–sometimes they will even barter with you!!
 It never hurts to ask!!

 3. Learn to cook.
 One of the easiest ways to save money is by dining at home on nutritious home-cooked meals.
 Skip the dine-in, take-out and frozen prepared meals and instead learn to cook.
 You can make delicious homemade meals for a fraction of the cost of the alternatives.
 I’m so thankful I was taught how to cook from scratch, it is a huge money saver.
+However, it’s alright to indulge in guilty pleasures occasionally.

 4. Use your freezer.
 Freezing or canning what you don’t use right away is a good way to shave more than a few dollars off your monthly grocery budget.
 Preparing food in large quantities and freezing the leftovers in individual servings is also a great to come home to after a long day.
 Just pop the meal in the microwave and presto!
 You have a hot, home-cooked meal in minutes.
 We also use leftovers to pack in my husband’s lunch box for work.
 That way he isn’t spending $5+ a day on meals out of the house.
 We even include snacks from home!!